mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 There are cultural elements here of a family learning culture between these two playing out in this space.

-Da's guided way of approaching the task is very different from previous example of code patching.
-The interactions with grandparents on a previous iteration are much less directed.

-    extract from 2019-05-08 - 20 mins
-    Te – Right what shall we add next?
-So it follows?
-    Da – yeah that would be interesting wouldn’t it.
-    Te – you know like the ghost in pac-man
-    Te – I think it’ll be in here.
-(Looking at menu of Game Mechanics – can’t see it) Te- Link to tutorials – goes to the online tutorials on flossmanuals Te – we could add some player health
-    Da indicates at the moment this work ok.
-    Te – shall we try to get Mick for this
-    Da – ah we could google it.
-    They google "phaser pacman"

 This example is typical of other interactions of this pair.
 Te and Da's design process is more guided and focused than many other participants.